-- Primary Response Area is from Southern Boulevard south to Town's southern limits. - Staffing: - A total of six (6) operations personnel including two (2) Lieutenants, two (2) Driver Engineers, four (4) Firefighters who staff the emergency units at the Central Station. - > One (1) Fire Engine to provide Advanced Life Support non-transport unit. - > One (1) Rescue Truck to provide Advanced Life Support transport unit. - > One (1) Reserve Fire Engine.
-This unit is not staffed but is capable of being put in service immediately if needed.
+- Primary Response Area is from Southern Boulevard south to Town's southern limits. - Staffing: - A total of six operations personnel including two Lieutenants, two Driver Engineers, four Firefighters who staff the emergency units at the Central Station. - ➤ One Fire Engine to provide Advanced Life Support non-transport unit. - > One Rescue Truck to provide Advanced Life Support transport unit. - One Reserve Fire Engine.
+This unit is not staffed but is capable of being put into service immediately if needed.